MRI Contrast Reaction Rate: Frequency, Severity & Supervision

 Contrast administration for MRI studies involves a team of professionals with specific training and qualifications.
 A radiologist or appropriately credentialed healthcare provider must be immediately available during contrast administration, though they may not personally perform the injection.

-In most facilities, contrast is administered by registered nurses or by specially trained radiologic technologists who are certified in intravenous injection techniques and basic life support.
+In most facilities, contrast is administered by registered nurses or by specially trained radiologic technologists who are credentialed in intravenous injection techniques and basic life support.
 These professionals undergo regular training in recognizing and managing contrast reactions, ensuring they can identify symptoms early and respond appropriately.

 The supervising radiologist reviews the patient's medical history, laboratory values, and risk factors before approving contrast administration and remains available to manage any complications that might arise.